CosmWasm/cw-plus/packages/storage-plus/README.md

 after they have been used more heavily and the interfaces stabilized.

-The ideas/desired functionality in here should be more or final, just the form to express them which will keep changing.
+The ideas/desired functionality in here should be more or final, just the form to express them that is not final.
+As we add new functionality, we will continue to refine the foundations, but maintain semver.

 ## Usage Overview